©

-Emblematic, aesthetic, fascinating and attractive all at once, the Aravis range offers an exceptional panorama in every season, among the most beautiful and spectacular in the French Alps, all within easy reach of a village!
+At once iconic, beautiful, fascinating and alluring, the Aravis range offers an exceptional panorama in every season, among the most beautiful and spectacular in the French Alps, all within easy reach of the village!

-It’s the picture postcard par excellence, and you’ll never tire of admiring this juxtaposition of combes, sculpted by erosion, each different from the next yet with astonishing regularity.
+It is the quintessential postcard view, and one never tires of admiring this juxtaposition of valleys, sculpted by erosion, each one different yet astonishingly uniform.

 Lapiaz?
 Grooves?

-Lapiaz is a surface geological formation in limestone rock, created by rainwater runoff dissolving the rock.
-These formations, with asperities that can be sharp, are criss-crossed by numerous gullies, cracks and crevices of varying size, some of which can reach several metres.
+Lapiaz is a surface geological formation found in limestone, created by rainwater runoff that dissolves the rock.
+These formations, which can have sharp, jagged edges, are criss-crossed by numerous channels, fissures and crevices of varying sizes, some of which can be several metres wide.

-A groove is a regular furrow or ridge, of varying width and depth, carved by glacial erosion.
-It is a geological formation found mainly on vertical walls.
+A groove is a regular furrow or striation, of varying width and depth, carved out by glacial erosion.
+It is a geological formation found mainly on vertical rock faces.

-Of course, it is a fabulous alpine playground for everyone, whatever the season, amid the lapiaz and other grooves carved into the rock by erosion: hiking, major climbing routes, ski touring, mountaineering,…
+Naturally, it offers a fabulous alpine playground for everyone, whatever the season, amidst the lapiaz and other grooves carved into the rock by erosion: hiking, multi-pitch climbing, ski touring, mountaineering…

-In summer, as in winter, each combe has its own route and summit from which you can admire a unique panorama of Mont Blanc and its massif.
-You can enjoy walks with your family or friends, and why not take a picnic break on the shores of the Tardevant lake.
+In summer and winter alike, every valley has its own route and summit from which you can admire a unique panorama of Mont Blanc and its massif.
+Enjoy walks with family or friends, perhaps with a picnic break by Lake Tardevant.

 What you need to know

-• The Pointe Percée really is pierced!
-There is indeed a hole under its North/North-East ridge.
-A climbing route, the “Voie du trou” even allows you to cross it.
+• Pointe Percée really is pierced!
+There is indeed a hole beneath its north/north-east ridge.
+A climbing route, the “Voie du trou”, even allows you to cross through it.

-• The Pointe Percée also has its “doigt”, a rocky point on this same ridge also called the “Arête du doigt”, a very beautiful climb that leads to the summit.
+• Pointe Percée also has its “finger”, a rocky outcrop on this same ridge, also known as the “Arête du doigt”, a beautiful climb leading to the summit.

-• Another natural curiosity to discover summer and winter alike, the “Trou de la Mouche”!
-A very aesthetic passage under a rocky arch that connects the combe de Grand Crêt to the combe de Paccaly.
+• Another natural curiosity to discover in both summer and winter is the “Trou de la Mouche”!
+A very picturesque passage under a rock arch that connects the Combe de Grand Crêt to the Combe de Paccaly.

-• The Aravis range also hides little secret passages for venturing on its south-east side with notably the “Porte des Aravis” at the top of the Combe de la Creuse, the “Passage du Père” at the top of the combe de Paccaly or the “Passage de la Grande Forclaz” at the top of the combe of the same name.
+• The Aravis range also hides small secret passages for venturing onto its south-eastern slope, notably the “Porte des Aravis” at the top of the Combe de la Creuse, the “Passage du Père” at the top of the Paccaly valley, and the “Passage de la Grande Forclaz” at the top of the valley of the same name.

-• This same combe de la Grande Forclaz is also the narrowest combe in the chain.
+• This same Combe de la Grande Forclaz is also the narrowest valley in the range.

-• On 10 March 1817, a major avalanche from the combe de Tardevant swept many coniferous trees down to the valley.
-The trees were sawn into planks in the spring, and so began the trade in planks and timber.
+• On 10 March 1817, a major avalanche originating from the Combe de Tardevant swept numerous conifers along its path down into the valley.
+The trees were sawn into planks in the spring, and this is how the trade in planks and timber began.

-• In 1848, the newspaper l’Echo du Mont-Blanc reported the ascent of the Pointe Percée by a pious caravan led by Canon Pasquier.
+• In 1848, the newspaper L’Echo du Mont-Blanc reported on the ascent of the Pointe Percée by a religious group led by Canon Pasquier.

-• In 1903, Genecand and Cevey made the 1st ascent of the Pointe Percée finger.
+• In 1903, Genecand and Cevey made the first ascent of the Pointe Percée.

-• Two refuges welcome you at the foot of the combes and summits:
+• Two mountain huts welcome you at the foot of the valleys and summits:

-• Refuge de la Bombardellaz at the foot of combe de Tardevant
+• Refuge de la Bombardellaz at the foot of the Tardevant valley

-• As soon as possible, all you have to do is take the plunge to explore this formidable Aravis range at your own pace and according to your desires!
+• As soon as you can, all that remains is for you to take the plunge and explore this magnificent Aravis range at your own pace and according to your own wishes!

 Why do we recommend it?

-Unique panoramic view of Mont Blanc and its massif.
+A unique view of Mont Blanc and the surrounding massif.

 Alpine playground